 Now that we know what it does, here are 7 ways to help support (or at the very least not disrupt) its functions and help achieve a healthier scalp.

 The combination of product, dirt, and sebum can cause scalp build-up, which can lead to a myriad of unwanted scalp issues.
 When left uncleaned for too long, sebum can mix with all this excess debris, which at best will clog the follicles and obstruct hair growth, and at worst cause itching, flaky scalp, and sometimes even give way to pimples and infections on the scalp.
 Cleansing your hair and scalp at least weekly is ideal for maintaining a healthy scalp.
 If you’re someone who has particularly oily hair, or uses heavy styling products, the frequency of how often to wash your hair may be different.

 Given that sebum does play an important role in maintaining the health of the scalp microbiome, the aim of cleansing is to remove excess sebum, and not all of it.
 As such, it is important that in cleansing regularly, you are using a sulfate-free shampoo instead of a strong sulfated cleanser, which may strip the hair entirely and leave your scalp lacking enough natural oils.
 Depending on your hair type, you may want to choose a co-wash instead of a traditional shampoo.
-An effective but conditioning co-wash like the Curl Quenching Conditioning Wash is a great option for keeping the hair and scalp clean and conditioned between more intensive clarifying washes that can take place less frequently - every 4-5 washes.
+An effective but conditioning co-wash like the Curl Quenching Conditioning Wash is a great option for keeping the hair and scalp clean and conditioned regularly.
+For a complete routine, you should also use more intensive clarifying washes, like the Wash & Scrub Detox Pro-Biotic, that can take place less frequently - every 4-5 washes.

 Avoid keeping your hair wet for longer periods of time.